EMBRYOPSIDA Pirani & Prado (crown group)

 5D.
 Bupleureae Sprengel

 (Plant shrubby); vessel walls with helical thickenings; fibres septate; leaves simple, margins entire, (venation parallel); umbels and umbellules with well-developed leafy inflorescence/floral bracts [= "bracts" + "bracteoles"], (umbel sessile); (K present - ex Hohenackeria); pollen usu. rhomboidal; cotyledons linear, single veined, glabrous; n = 7, 8.

 1/190.
 Europe and North Africa, to the Canary Islands and East Asia, also N.W.
 North America and South Africa, both one species (Map: from Meusel et al. 1978; GBIF iv.2010).

 Synonymy: Bupleuraceae Berchtold & J. Presl

-The Rest: druses in fruit wall absent; (cotyledon 1).
+The Rest: (plant rarely shrub or little-branched small tree); druses in fruit wall absent; (cotyledon 1).

 Synonymy: Ammiaceae Berchtold & J. Presl, Angelicaceae Martynov, Caucaulidaceae Berchtold & J. Presl, Coriandraceae Burnett, Daucaceae Martynov, Ferulaceae Saccardo, Imperatoriaceae Martynov, Lagoeciaceae Berchtold & J. Presl, Pastinacaceae Martynov, Pimpinellaceae Berchtold & J. Presl, Scandicaceae Berchtold & J. Presl, Selinaceae Berchtold & J. Presl, Sileraceae Berchtold & J. Presl, Smyrniaceae Burnett